 Hein Gravenhorst

-In 1968, Gravenhorst exhibited in the groundbreaking Generative Photography exhibition at the Bielefelder Kunsthaus, helping define the genre alongside pioneers like Gottfried Jäger.
-Since 2001, he’s expanded his practice into digital works, which he views as "energy fields" that evoke spiritual communication with the viewer.
-His works are held in collections including the Museum of Modern Art in New York and the Peter C. Ruppert Collection.
+In 1968, Gravenhorst participated in the landmark Generative Photography exhibition at the Bielefelder Kunsthaus, helping define the genre alongside fellow pioneers such as Gottfried Jäger.
+Since 2001, Gravenhorst has extended his practice into digital media, creating works he describes as "energy fields" that evoke spiritual communication with the viewer.